elisamunoz/birdsongs-project/README.md

 - JQuery

 ## Features

-* Connects to a third party API
+- Connects to a third party API to obtain data and geolocate some of the information using Google Maps
-* Transparent to Solid navbar
+- Transparent to Solid navbar
-* Smoothie scroll to a specific element
+- Smoothie scroll to a specific element
-* Parallax effect
+- Parallax effect

 ## Testing

+Since I started the project and after every modification, I have tested the website for mobile and desktop size using Chrome Dev Tool, I have also tested it on my mobile device.
+Once I finished the sections, I tested for every link I have clicking on them.
+To test user experience I sent the link of the project to my family and friends I validated the HTML code using the [W3C Markup Validation Service](https://validator.w3.org/).

 ## Deployment